arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/What-devices-can-be-used-with-Arduino-IoT-Cloud.md

 ---

-## Use your smartphone with IoT Cloud
+## Use your smartphone with Arduino Cloud

-With the **Arduino IoT Cloud Remote** app, you can use your smartphone as an IoT device in Arduino IoT Cloud.
+With the **Arduino IoT Cloud Remote** app, you can use your smartphone as an IoT device in Arduino Cloud.

 Download the Arduino IoT Cloud Remote app here: